AustinHellerRepo/WikiDataParser/README.md

 # WikiDataParser
 This project allows for easy retrieval of data from the WikiData JSON download via Python.
 Simply download the JSON file, create an instance of WikiDataParser, and perform searches directly or create an iterator for convenient looping.

+The WikiData JSON file can be downloaded as described from the official site at https://www.wikidata.org/wiki/Wikidata:Database_download.
+Extracting the compressed file is **not** a requirement.

 ## Features

 - Reads one entity at a time from the massive file, reducing memory requirements